swastik-akhil/swastik-akhil/README.md

-👋 Hello, I'm Akhil Agrawal from India.
+👋 Namaste, I'm Akhil Agrawal from India.

 👀 I have a keen interest in expanding my knowledge in various software technologies.